-See Attachments (applications, department memos, maps etc.) Online at www.rezoning.org a.
+See Attachments (applications, department memos, maps etc.) Online at www.rezoning.org

+- a.
 Site Location.
-These Development Standards form a part of the Rezoning age-restricted residential community on approximately 4.54-acre site generally local b.
+These Development Standards form a part of the Rezoning Plan associated with the Rezoning Petition filed by The Paces Foundation, Inc. ("Petitioner") to accommodate the development of an age-restricted residential community on approximately 4.54-acre site generally located at north of the intersection of West Boulevard and West Tyvola Road (the "Site"). - b.
 Zoning Districts/Ordinance.
-Development of the Site will be governed by the Plan establishes more stringent standards the regulations established under the Orc c.
+Development of the Site will be governed by the Rezoning Plan as well as the applicable provisions of the City of Charlotte Zoning Ordinance (the "Ordinance").
+Unless the Rezoning Plan establishes more stringent standards the regulations established under the Ordinance for the UR-2 zoning classification shall govern.

+c.
 Graphics and Alterations.
-The schematic depictions of the uses, parking (collectively the "Development/Site Elements") set forth on the Rezoning Plan shou Development/Site Elements depicted on the Rezoning Plan are graphic representa and approved as allowed by Section 6.207 of the Ordinance.
+The schematic depictions of the uses, parking areas, sidewalks, structures and buildings, building elevations, driveways, streets and other development matters and site elements (collectively the "Development/Site Elements") set forth on the Rezoning Plan should be reviewed in conjunction with the provisions of these Development Standards.
+The layout, locations, sizes and formulations of the Development/Site Elements depicted on the Rezoning Plan are graphic representations of the Development/Site elements proposed.
+Changes to the Rezoning Plan not anticipated by the Rezoning Plan will be reviewed and approved as allowed by Section 6.207 of the Ordinance.
+Since the project has not undergone the design development and construction phases, it is intended that this Rezoning Plan provide for flexibility in allowing some alterations or modifications from the graphic epresentations of the Development/Site Elements.
+Therefore, there may be instances where minor modifications will be allowed without requiring the Administrative Amendment Process per Section 6.207 of the minor and don't materially change the overall design intent depicted on the Rezoning Plan.

-Planner: Claire Lyte-Graham (704) 336-3782

-1. General Provisions:

-Since the project has not undergone the design development and construction epresentations of the Development/Site Elements.
-Therefore, there may be inst ordinance.
-These instances would include changes to graphics if they are:

-minor and don't materially change the overall design intent depicted on the R The Planning Director will determine if such minor modifications are allowed per th the Administrative Amendment Process per Section 6.207 of the Ordinance; in each
+The Planning Director will determine if such minor modifications are allowed per this amended process, and if it is determined that the alteration does not meet the criteria described above, the Petitioner shall then follow the Administrative Amendment Process per Section 6.207 of the Ordinance; in each instance, however, subject to the Petitioner's appeal rights set forth in the Ordinance.

-2 Permitted Uses & Development Area Limitation: The Site may be developed with up to 125 age-restricted multi-family resider

-Parking, and vehicular circulation will not be permitted between the building building and may extend beyond the building line toward West Blvd., as gene

-Workforce Housing: The Petitioner shall provide a workforce housing progr median income for the area ("Affordable Units").
-The Petitioner shall ensure income restricted for households earning up to 80% of area median income.
+- 2 Permitted Uses & Development Area Limitation: The Site may be developed with up to 125 age-restricted multi-family residential dwellings units together with accessory uses allowed in the UR-2 zoning district as generally depicted on the Rezoning Plan - Parking, and vehicular circulation will not be permitted between the building and West Boulevard as generally depicted on the Rezoning Plan.
+Parking and vehicular circulation will be allowed to the side of the building and may extend beyond the building line toward West Blvd., as generally depicted on the Rezoning Plan - Workforce Housing: The Petitioner shall provide a workforce housing program to ensure that the proposed residential dwelling units constructed on the Site are reasonably priced for persons earning less than the median income for the area ("Affordable Units").
+The Petitioner shall ensure that all the proposed Affordable Units constructed on the Site, for a period of not less than 20 years, maintain monthly rents that are income restricted for households earning up to 80% of area median income.